alanjphillips/EventSourcingCluster/README.md

 > docker-compose up -d --no-recreate

-> docker-compose scale kafka=2 cassandra-node=2 userservice-node=5
+> docker-compose scale cassandra-node=2 userservice-node=5

+4) Connect to bash shell on kafka-1 host, then run:

+> kafka-topics.sh --zookeeper zookeeper:2181 --create --topic user_status_commands --partitions 3 --replication-factor 3

+This will create 10 Topic partitions that are spread amongst the 3 Kafka nodes.
+Each partition leader will have 2 replicas

-4) Connect to Cassandra and view persisted messages
+5) Connect to Cassandra and view persisted messages

 >  cqlsh 192.168.99.100 --cqlversion="3.4.4"